 Noise Control by Remote Control – the Process…

-- Contact Us – call to discuss the noise problem and the information we need.
+- Contact us – call or email to discuss the noise problem and the information we need.

-- Email us Information / recordings – photographs, noise levels and sound recordings / video sample (if required).
+- Email us information/recordings – photographs, noise levels and smartphone recordings/video samples (if required).

-- Analysis and Diagnosis – we review the data; strip and analyse the video sound-track; assess the options against our noise control database and past experience.
-Provide you with the detailed results and / or an assessment of the noise control options using current Best Available Technology with estimates of the costs and potential noise reductions.
+- Analysis and diagnosis – we review the data; strip and analyse the video sound-track; assess the options against our noise control database and past experience.
+Provide you with the detailed results and/or an assessment of the noise control options using current Best Available Technology with estimates of the costs and potential noise reductions.
 This can then be used as evidence of what constitutes best practice to solve the problem.
-As the solution is usually so much cheaper, simpler and easier to implement than previously expected (see case studies for examples), it becomes the obvious next step.
+As the solution is usually so much cheaper, simpler and easier to implement than previously expected (see remote control case studies for examples), it becomes the obvious next step.

-- Detailed Noise Control Recommendations – in many simple cases, we can subsequently provide detailed low cost noise control recommendations based on the information supplied.
+- Detailed noise control recommendations – in many simple cases, we can subsequently provide detailed low-cost noise control recommendations based on the information supplied.
 This includes drawings, material specifications and potential suppliers in sufficient detail for a local contractor to implement the recommendations.
-In more complex cases, a site visit would be required at this stage.
+In more complex cases, a site visit might be required at this stage.